to the undergraduate School Health Education program at UW-La Crosse. We invite

 The School Health Education faculty promotes the development of competent, empowered and

 collaborative school health education endeavors by enhancing the health of all

 individuals, schools and communities.

-To prepare PK-12 leaders in school health education who
+To prepare Pre K-12 leaders in School Health Education who

 exemplify innovative professional competencies, thereby contributing to the

 development of healthier Pre K-12 learners.

 to the School Health Education Program requires the student to contact the College of Science and Health academic advisor to initiate

 the steps for acceptance.